Entanglement Hamiltonian and effective temperature of non-Hermitian quantum spin ladders: Introduction

-Interesting phenomena related to the entanglement Hamiltonian $H_E$ can also arise when the subsystem~B is considered as an ancilla system copied from the subsystem~A, and introducing strong enough interaction $H_{AB}$ to create a nearly maximally entangled state between~A and~B.~\cite{Feiguin_2005,ancilla:Verstraete,ancilla:Vidal} For example, in an antiferromagnetic spin ladder where the rung coupling is much stronger than the leg coupling, the ground-state forms multiple rung-singlets, resulting in a nearly maximally entangled state between the two legs.~\cite{Poilblanc2010,PEPS,Peschel_2011,Lauchli_2012,Rex2013, Predin_2017,MachineLearning,Reconstruct,QMC} In contrast to the Li-Haldane conjecture in topological systems, the entire entanglement spectrum has some similarity to the energy spectrum of subsystem~A. Remarkably, under carefully selected parameters, the entanglement Hamiltonian $H_E\approx\beta H_A$ can be proportional to the Hamiltonian of subsystem~A by a constant $\beta$.
+Interesting phenomena related to the entanglement Hamiltonian $H_E$ can also arise when subsystem B is considered a copy of subsystem A, and a strong enough interaction $H_{AB}$ is introduced to create a nearly maximally entangled ground-state between A and B. For example, in an antiferromagnetic spin ladder where the rung coupling is much stronger than the leg coupling, the ground-state forms multiple rung-singlets, resulting in a nearly maximally entangled state between the two legs\cite{Poilblanc2010,PEPS,Peschel_2011,Lauchli_2012,Rex2013, Predin_2017,MachineLearning,Reconstruct,QMC}.
+In contrast to the Li-Haldane conjecture in topological systems, the entire entanglement spectrum has some similarity to the energy spectrum of subsystem~A. Remarkably, under carefully selected parameters, the entanglement Hamiltonian $H_E\approx\beta H_A$ can be proportional to the Hamiltonian of subsystem~A by a constant $\beta$.
 In other words, the finite temperature properties of an isolated system~A can be approximated by the reduced density matrix $\rho_A$ obtained from the ground-state of an enlarged system at zero temperature,

 where $\beta$ is the inverse temperature as a function of system parameters.

-This development allows the finite-temperature Density Matrix Renormalization Group (DMRG) based on matrix product states to evolve into a robust numerical method for finite-temperature strongly correlated systems.~\cite{Feiguin_2005}
+It is worth noting that the finite-temperature Density Matrix Renormalization Group (DMRG) is a well-established numerical method for obtaining the finite-temperature properties of a system~\cite{Feiguin_2005}.
+This method relies on the ancilla trick~\cite{ancilla:Verstraete}, which involves pairing the original system with an auxiliary system, known as the ancilla, to create an enlarged system.
+In this framework, the initial state is intentionally selected as a maximally entangled pure state shared between the original system and the ancilla.
+This state represents the system at infinite temperature.
+By performing imaginary time evolution on this initial state, the system can be effectively cooled to finite temperatures.
+This process enables the calculation of thermal expectation values.

+In contrast, Eq.~\eqref{eq:RDM} provides an alternative approach that avoids imaginary time evolution.
+By examining the ground state of an enlarged system, it is possible to directly approximate the original system’s finite-temperature properties, offering a simpler method for studying finite-temperature behavior from ground-state entanglement alone.
+This approach could also inspire experimental designs for simulating finite-temperature properties in real systems.